intel-analytics/ipex-llm/python/llm/example/transformers/transformers_int4/README.md

 |`source bigdl-nano-init`|`bigdl-nano-init`|

 To better utilize multiple cores for improved performance, consider the following rules:
 1. On server, it is recommended to utilize all the physical cores of a single socket.
-E.g.
+E.g. on Linux,
    ```bash
    # for a server with 48 cores per socket
    export OMP_NUM_THREADS=48
    numactl -C 0-47 -m 0 python -u example.py
    ```
-2. On client machine, it is recommended to use all the performnace-cores along with their hyperthreads:
+2. On client machine, it is recommended to use all the performnace-cores along with their hyperthreads.
+E.g. on Windows,
    ```powershell
    # for a client machine with 8 Performance-cores
    $env:OMP_NUM_THREADS=16